HiufaiLau/planet-green-backend/e-commerce-backend-master/README.md

 1. /middlewares/imageUpload.js

-- implement mutler to set the image file path and images directory
+- Implement mutler to set the image file path and images directory

+### Search and Sort products middleware

+1. /middlewares/advanced-results.js

+- this will pass to frontend as search and sort products functions at sidebar